111989/Game-Physics/README.txt

 # Projectile Motion
-Interactive tool for visualizing 2D Projectile Motion with zero air resistance and constant acceleration in the vertical direction, based on Tim Ruscica's implementation.
+Interactive tool for visualizing 2D Projectile Motion with zero air resistance and constant acceleration in the vertical direction.

 Dependency: Pygame